 If the resistor and pot values are as shown above, it's helpful to know what component values are needed for each frequency range.
 There are many possibilities, but not all are useful because they are too close to other frequency bands, or below or above the frequencies of interest.
 The following table shows the frequencies you can get from readily available capacitor values.

 All caps are included, but you may find that some capacitor values are not easily obtained.
 We normally expect that cap values will follow the E12 series, and that provides frequencies as follows ...

 Higher and lower ranges are obtained by multiplying or dividing the cap values and frequencies by 10 as needed.
 If the cap value is multiplied by 10, the frequency is divided by 10 and vice versa.
 For example, using 220nF caps gives a range from 65.7Hz to 723Hz.
 For frequencies below 50Hz or so, you may prefer to increase the resistor and pot values - you can use 2.2k resistors and 20k tuning pots - don't change VR2, it should remain as 10k.
-The frequency is determined by ...
+As noted above, the frequency is determined by ...